aereal/vip/README.md

 `vip` **does not**:

 * Manage `rtp`
-* Supports lazy loading
+* Support lazy loading
-* Takes care of dependencies
+* Take care of dependencies

 ## Requirement